inductiva/meshnets/data_generation/README.md

 To submit the tasks use the script `submit_tasks.py`.
 This will submit the tasks to the API and save a `.txt` file with their IDs.
+To run the script you will `.vtk` objects over which to run the simulations.
+Once you have the `.vtk` objects over which to run the simulation run `python submit_tasks.py --input_dataset=<path to .vtk objects>`.

 To then fetch the output of these tasks you can run the script `download_tasks.py`.
 If no `--download_dir` is given the script will